-Should they wish to do so, the police have 3 working days to issue an objection notice after they have received their copy of the application.
-Unless the notice can be amended with the agreement of all parties, a hearing of the Licensing Sub-Committee will then be arranged to consider the notice at least 24 hours before the event is due to take place.
+The police have three working days to issue an objection notice after they have received their copy of the application.
+If the parties can’t agree on amendments, then the Licensing Sub-Committee will consider the notice at least 24 hours before the event is due to take place.

 The police have the power to close down events without notice on the grounds of disorder, the likelihood of disorder or because of public nuisance caused by noise from the premises.

-The grant of a TEN does not relieve the premises user from obtaining any necessary planning consents.
+The grant of a TEN does not relieve the premises user from obtaining any necessary planning consent.

 Children at events